Riky5/CV/README.md

 **MAKERS ACADEMY (London, Oct 21 - Feb 22)**
 _16 week Software Development Bootcamp_
 - pair-programmed daily in order to solve weekly challenges.
-- test-drived constantly in order to improve code quality.
+- TDD constantly in order to improve code quality.
 (Rspec, Jest)
 - followed effective debugging processes.
 - learnt to use other frameworks such as Rails.
 - reviewed someone's else code weekly and gave feedback.